ICICLE-ai/Smartfoodshed_VA/README.md

 # Smartfoodshed Visual Analytics VC1 (Version 1)
 Visual analytics system built for smart food shed, especially for PPOD and Cold Chain data
+## ChangeLog
+### version from 0.0 to 0.1
+* Default graph animation is set to static, providing better placement of the graph within the panel.
+* Added save/load functionalities, allowing users to bring their own data and share data in the future.
+* Implemented automatic coloring scheme to differentiate between different node types.
+* Replaced the reset graph function with an undo function, providing a more intuitive experience for users.
+* Fixed various minor UI issues.
 ## Description
 Our system offers a dynamic and engaging way to explore graph data.
 It is equipped with three main views, the **Graph View**, **Table View**, and **Map View**, providing a comprehensive and multi-perspective analysis of the data.